top of page

 Sunflower Seeds

-Sunflower seeds are the fruit of the sunflower because their size and color are easily seen by the insects and birds which pollinate it.
-Sunflower seeds are high in healthy omega fatty acids and fats, as well as protein and fiber.
+Sunflower seeds are the fruit of the sunflower because their size and color are easily seen by the insects and birds pollinating it.
+Sunflower seeds are high in healthy omega fatty acids, fats, protein, and fiber.

 According to the USDA, sunflower seeds are one of the richest sources of vitamin E.